 STR (short tandem repeat) loci consist of short, repetitive sequence elements 3-7 base pairs in length (1-4).
-These repeats are well distributed throughout the human genome and are a rich source of highly polymorphic markers, which may be detected using polymerase chain reaction (5-9).
+These repeats are well distributed throughout the human genome and are a rich source of highly polymorphic markers, which may be detected using the polymerase chain reaction (5-9).
 Alleles of STR loci are differentiated by the number of copies of the repeat sequence contained within the amplified region and are distinguished from one another using fluorescence detection following electrophoretic separation.

-The PowerPlex® ESI 17 Pro System^(a,b) is used for human identification applications including forensic analysis, relationship testing and research use.
-This system allows co-amplification and four-color fluorescent detection of seventeen loci (sixteen STR loci and Amelogenin), including D22S1045, D2S1338, D19S433, D3S1358, Amelogenin, D2S441, D10S1248, D1S1656, D18S51, D16S539, D12S391, D21S11, vWA, TH01, SE33, FGA and D8S1179.
+The PowerPlex® ESX 17 System(a) is used for human identification applications including forensic analysis, relationship testing and research use.
+This system allows co-amplification and four-color fluorescent detection of seventeen loci (sixteen STR loci and Amelogenin), including D18S51, D21S11, TH01, D3S1358, Amelogenin, D16S539, D2S1338, D1S1656, D10S1248, FGA, D8S1179, vWA, D22S1045, SE33, D19S433, D12S391 and D2S441.

-The PowerPlex® ESI 17 Pro System is designed with six of the original seven European Standard Set (ESS) loci (D3S1358, D18S51, TH01, vWA, D8S1179 and the more common FGA alleles) along with D16S539 and D19S433 as smaller amplicons (<250bp), while the loci recommended by the European Network of Forensic Science Institutes (ENFSI) and European DNA Profiling Group (EDNAP) (D1S1656, D2S441, D10S1248, D12S391 and D22S1045) are present as larger amplicons.
-A complementary system, the PowerPlex® ESX 17 System, amplifies the same seventeen loci present in the PowerPlex® ESI 17 Pro System but with the new ENFSI/EDNAP loci designed as mini-STRs (<125bp; D2S441, D10S1248 and D22S1045) or midi-STRs (125-185bp; D1S1656 and D12S391).
-Therefore, these two STR systems can be used to complement each other when analyzing degraded or challenging samples to maximize recovery of allelic information from as many loci as possible and allow confirmation of results obtained with the other system.
+The PowerPlex® ESX 17 System amplifies the loci recommended by the European Network of Forensic Science Institutes (ENFSI) and European DNA Profiling Group (EDNAP) as mini-STRs (<125bp; D2S441, D10S1248 and D22S1045) or midi-STRs (125-185bp; D1S1656 and D12S391).
+To complement this design and allow maximal recovery of allelic information from degraded samples, the PowerPlex® ESI 17 Pro System, which amplifies the same seventeen loci present in the PowerPlex® ESX 17 System, is designed to amplify six of the original seven European Standard Set (ESS) loci (D3S1358, D18S51, TH01, vWA, D8S1179 and the more common FGA alleles) along with D16S539 and D19S433 as smaller amplicons (<250bp), while the new ENFSI/EDNAP loci are present as larger amplicons.
+Therefore, these two STR systems can be used to complement each other when analyzing degraded or challenging samples to maximize recovery of allelic information from as many loci as possible and also allow confirmation of results obtained with the other system.

-The PowerPlex® ESI 17 Pro System provides all necessary materials to amplify STR regions of human genomic DNA, including a hot-start thermostable Taq DNA polymerase, which is a component of the PowerPlex® ESI 5X Master Mix.
-This manual contains a protocol for use of the PowerPlex® ESI 17 Pro System with the GeneAmp® PCR System 9700, in addition to a protocol to separate amplified products and detect separated material on the Spectrum Compact CE System.
-A protocol to operate the Spectrum Compact CE System is available separately: see the Spectrum Compact CE System Operating Manual #TMD058.
+The PowerPlex® ESX 17 System provides all materials to amplify STR regions of human genomic DNA, including hot-start Taq DNA polymerase, which is a component of the PowerPlex® ESX 5X Master Mix.
+This manual contains a protocol for use of the PowerPlex® ESX 17 System with the GeneAmp® PCR System 9700 in addition to a protocol to separate amplified products and detect separated material on the Spectrum Compact CE System.
+A protocol to operate the Spectrum Compact CE System is available separately.
+See the Spectrum Compact CE System Operating Manual #TMD058.
 Amplification and detection instrumentation may vary.
-You may need to optimize protocols including amount of template DNA, cycle number, injection conditions and loading volume for your laboratory instrumentation.
+You may need to optimize protocols including the amount of template DNA, cycle number, injection conditions and loading volume for your laboratory instrumentation.
 In-house validation should be performed.